Beater car. Hooptie car. Decrepit car.

 Who Should Get a Beater (and who shouldn’t)

 Everyone’s situation is different, and there is a time and a place for a beater car.
-There are two distinct times a beater car is the perfect choice:
+There are two distinct times a beater car is a perfect choice:

 - For a first car